SMA vs RP-SMA

 If you need a new set of antennas for your equipment, or are building a router system for yourself, check out the selection of parts we offer in The Wireless Haven store.

-There are other, heavier duty, connector types for both WiFi and celluar, but for cellular gateway routers the SMA and RP-SMA are the most common.
-We will stick with these two for this article.
+There are other, heavier duty, connector types for both WiFi and cellular.
+For cellular gateway routers, the SMA and RP-SMA are the most common.
+We stuck with these two for this article.

-5.8GHz WiFi antennas tend to use SMA connectors instead of RP-SMA conenctors, but not always.
+5.8GHz WiFi antennas tend to use SMA connectors instead of RP-SMA connectors, but not always.
+Pay attention to the connectors as outlined in this article and you wont get them mixed up.